If you're a yoga teacher and the pressure of popularity is getting you down, Kat helps put your mind at rest...

 What it means to teach yoga

 I find it really helpful to remember that it’s a blessing to teach yoga.
 Yes, it’s a business but you don’t have to get caught up in the material rewards such as income or class numbers.
-Practice ‘Vairagya’ (non-attachment) in regards to these things.
+Practise ‘Vairagya’ (non-attachment) in regards to these things.
 As Patanjali tells us in the Yoga Sutras:

 “The consciousness of self-mastery in one who is free from craving from objects seen or heard about is non-attachment” (Book 1 Samadhi Pada, verse 15)*.